-The work was influenced and improved by discussions with Diane Dahle-Koch, John Deming, Carl Ferkinhoff, Larry Moore, and Sarah Taber.
+The work was influenced and improved by discussions with Diane Dahle-Koch, Larry Moore, John Deming, Carl Ferkinhoff, and Sarah Taber.

-TABLE I. A summary of units and conversions used to create figure 4 from USDA NASS data.
+Table A1.
+A summary of units and conversions used to create figure 4 from USDA NASS data.
 1cwt is a hundred pounds of potatoes.
 A bushel, 1bu, is a volume unit of about 35liters and corresponds to about 60lbs of grain.
 Calorie content per 100 gram (mass) of food is taken from the USDA's "Food Data Central" database.
 For context, typical serving sizes are included.
-It isn't clear from any of these resources if lb is pound-force (lbf) or pound-mass (lbm) and so I am treating them as "grocery store units" where $1lbs \approx 453.6 qrams$.
+It isn't clear from any of these resources if lb is pound-force (lbf) or pound-mass (lbm) and so I am treating them as "grocery store units" where $1lbs \approx 453.6qrams$.

-Crop per acre unit production unit kcals per 100gram typical portion FDC ID Corn bu/acre 1bu = 56lbs 365 1 cup is 166g 170288 Potatoes cwt/acre 1CWT = 100lbs 77 $0.5 \mathrm{~cup~is~} 75\mathrm{g}$ 170026 Soybeans bu/acre 1bu = 60lbs 446 1 cup is 186g 174270 Sunflowers lbs/acre 584 1 cup is 140g 170562 Wheat bu/acre 1bu = 60lbs 327 1 cup is 192g 168890
+Crop per acre unit production unit kcals per 100gram typical portion FDC ID Corn bu/acre 1bu = 56lbs 365 1 cup is 166g 170288 Potatoes cwt/acre 1CWT = 100lbs 77 0.5 cup is 75g 170026 Soybeans bu/acre 1bu = 60lbs 446 1 cup is 186g 174270 Sunflowers lbs/acre 584 1 cup is 140g 170562 Wheat bu/acre 1bu = 60lbs 327 1 cup is 192g 168890

-Appendix A: Creating the historical kcal/acre figure from USDA data
+Appendix A. Creating the historical kcal/acre figure from USDA data

-The United States Department of Agriculture (USDA) provides historical crop information via the National Agricultureal Statistics Service.
-[38] Data was downloaded in spread-sheet csv format and then combined and plotted via a Python Jupyter notebook.
+The United States Department of Agriculture (USDA) provides historical crop information via the National Agricultureal Statistics Service [37] .
+Data was downloaded ${\bf 37}$ in spreadsheet csv format and then combined and plotted via a Python Jupyter notebook.

-Each crop has its own custom units, for example potatoes are sold by hundredweight (CWT) but sugar beets are measured by the ton.
+Each crop has its own bespoke units, for example potatoes are sold by hundredweight (CWT) but sugar beets are measured by the ton.
 Every imaginable agricultural product seems to be tracked in the NASS site, for example Maple Syrup production is tracked and given in gallons of syrup per tap!
-Conversion factors used are summarized in Table I. Calorie (kcal) density for each crop was taken from the USDA's Food Data Central.[39]
-Within this database, foods are identified by an FDC ID.
+Conversion factors used USDA's Food Data Central [38].
+Within this database, foods are identified by an Find in the ID.